Acid reflux, pregnancy and how to avoid it?

 - When bending, don’t bend at the waist level, instead bend at the knees.
 When you bend at your waist level you add too much pressure to your stomach.

-- When sitting, don’t slouch.
+- Don’t slouch.
 Sit erect and relaxed.

 - Monitor your weight as too much will give more stress to your stomach.